govau/observatory-website/content/index/hero.md

 id: hero
 alt: true
 imgUrl: ../../hero.svg
-imgAlt: A young lady connecting the dots of a line graph, akin to the Observatory product which aims to create meaning from analytics data.
+imgAlt: A young lady connecting the dots of a line graph.
 ---

 ## Welcome!